amisthiosintraining/Alan-Wake-Remastered-HUD-Character-Toggler/README.md

 An advanced HUD and invisible character toggler for Alan Wake Remastered.

 #### Current Issues
-- Alan Wake is invisible but leaves behind an invsible shape of some sort.
+- Alan Wake is invisible but leaves behind an invisible shape and shadow.
-- Making Alan Wake invisible makes other interative objects invisible too (npcs, vehicles, doors, manuscripts, etc.)
+- Making Alan Wake invisible makes other interactive objects invisible too (npcs, vehicles, doors, manuscripts, etc.)
 - Yes, I'm aware that the flashlight does not disappear, that's because if I do big portions of the environmental set up disappears with it.

 Requirements